Assessment and Evaluation Questions

 A screening test is a quick, initial assessment.
-The test will to see how far if your child’s profile of abilities and skills match those of people who have been found to have suggests literacy difficulties.
+The test will see how far if your child’s profile of abilities and skills match those of people who have been found to have suggested literacy difficulties.
 The screening process does not consider background information or school history, nor does.
-Nor will it assess in depth cognitive and academic skills and sub skills in depth.
+Nor will it assess in-depth cognitive and academic skills and sub skills in depth.
 Screening tests do not require prior licensing and special credentials to be administered, and therefore.
 For this reason, they do not represent constitute a diagnosis.

-Only children with a professionally recognized psychological assessment report confirming that the child has dyslexia, or other related literacy difficulties, are able tomay enroll on our program.
-A psychological assessment is important, because it allows us to determine the best way of helping your child.
+Only children with a professionally recognized psychological assessment report confirming that the child has dyslexia or other related literacy difficulties are able to may enroll in our program.
+A psychological assessment is important because it allows us to determine the best way of helping your child.
 The Lexicon Reading Center has its own Assessment Service, but.
 However, we also accept reports and referrals from other qualified psychologists.

-If the assessment was carried out less than two years ago, we don’tdo not usually require a re-assessment, but we would request that you send us the report.
+If the assessment was carried out less than two years ago, we don’t do not usually require a re-assessment, but we would request that you send us the report.
 If the report provides enough information for us to develop an intervention plan, we will contact you to advise you on the enrollment procedure.
 If not, we may have towill arrange for our psychologists to meet with your child for further evaluation.
-In both cases, our specialist will discuss the planned program plan with you, including .
-This will insure you understand the goals, set, and methods, and whoinform you of the name of your child’s educational therapist who will work with your child will be.
+In both cases, our specialist will discuss the planned program plan with you, including.
+This will ensure you understand the goals, set, and methods, and who informs you of the name of your child’s educational therapist who will work with your child will be.

 The decision to enlist a professional to work with your child to overcome his or her literacy difficulties is a critical one.
 It is always necessary to.
-You should seek detailed information, not only to avoid wasting time and money, but also to minimize disappointment and frustration.
-For example, you should enquire about:
+You should seek detailed information, not only to avoid wasting time and money but also to minimize disappointment and frustration.
+For example, you should inquire about:

 - Educational background.